aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 ```
 and provide the password on prompt.

-To preview very large tables, use `\G` instead of `;` at the end of a query.
-This formats the query output nicely, so that you can read through it easier.
+If you are new to the MySQL commandline, try using `\G` instead of `;` at the end of a query - this will print one column value per line, which makes the query output easier to read.